nirkons/Basic-Hass-Dash/README.md

     Scroll down to the HTML code and change the button ids to match your entity ids from your own homeassistant installation.
     Finally, upload it directly to your e-ink device or to a webserver (if you are uploading online, make sure you are protecting this with a password), For Kindle devices, upload to either your root directory or a folder, open the experimental browser and go to file:///mnt/us/FOLDER/ManualLOCAL.html
+(Replace "FOLDER" with the folder you created or remove it if you uploaded to root directory)

 2. For Automatic Local -
     Open the HTML file in any text editor and fill in your HomeAssistant address in hassadress and password in hasspass (Note there are 2 places to fill this in) if you have a media player other than Spotify, change the id from media_player.spotify under where it says "SET YOUR MEDIA PLAYER HERE"
     Finally, upload it directly to your e-ink device or to a webserver (if you are uploading online, make sure you are protecting this with a password), For Kindle devices, upload to either your root directory or a folder, open the experimental browser and go to file:///mnt/us/FOLDER/AutomaticLOCAL.html
+(Replace "FOLDER" with the folder you created or remove it if you uploaded to root directory)

 3. For Manual Cloud -
 Open the HTML file in any text editor and fill in your HomeAssistant password in hasspass (Note there are 3 places to fill this in), save.